 Because ageing impacts on so many diseases and genome analysis and interpretation have broad biomedical implications, we also have a great interest in the genomics of complex human diseases.
 By taking advantage of our expertise in genomics, bioinformatics, statistics and cell biology, we aim to help unravel the genetic and molecular mechanisms of complex human diseases.
 Given our group's interest in ageing, age-related diseases like cancer and neurological disorders are of particular interest.
 Our data-mining analyses have already revealed new candidate cancer-related genes which we are validating experimentally in vitro.

-Cellular Models and Stem Cells
+Cellular Models of Ageing, Cancer and Cryobiology

 Evolutionary and Comparative Genomics

 One of the most striking observations (and mysteries) in the field of ageing research is the variety of ageing rates among similar species such as mammals or even primates.
 Clearly, the genome determines the features of each species' ageing process to a large extent.
 Understanding why and how evolution gives rise to genomes that result in similar organisms with vastly different paces of ageing has an enormous potential to provide biologically-significant clues about the genetics of ageing.
 Therefore, one of the aims of our work is to develop and implement computational high-throughput approaches, such as comparative genomics, to study the evolution of complex processes such as ageing.
 As more organisms are sequenced, it is becoming possible to obtain detailed models of genome evolution to, for example, identify candidate human longevity genes by searching for genes with unique signatures of selection.